 Laronna is a graduate of California State University East Bay where she received both her Bachelors in Business Administration (BS) and her Masters in Social Work (MSW) in 2011 and 2013, respectively.
 She is currently working as a Clinical Director with Adapt Behavioral Collective where she enjoys teaching individuals with autism everyday skills through the use of behavioral methods derived from Applied Behavior Analysis.
 In addition to her role here at Adapt, she is a LCSW.
 In the past she worked with the Department of Veteran Affairs to assist homeless veterans in obtaining stable housing.
 Laronna is also a California state certified rape crisis counselor as well as a certified counselor for victims of domestic violence.
 She is a California native who grew up here in the Bay Area where she still resides today!

-Alejandra was born and raised in Oakland, Ca. She obtained a B.S in health science with an option in Nursing. and a minor in Music from Cal State East Bay.
-She is currently attending ASU for a Master program in ABA.
+Alejandra was born and raised in Oakland, Ca. She obtained a B.S in health science with an option in Nursing and minor in Music from Cal State East Bay.
+She completed her Master program in Education with a concentration in ABA from ASU and is currently completing her requirements to become certified as a BCBA.
 Beginning her journey back in 2007, Ali started working for the unified school district of Oakland as an aide to a special needs classroom and came in contact with the field of ABA.
-She has been working in ABA now for the last 4 years and is currently enrolled in a Masters of ABA program.
+She has been working in ABA now for the last 5 years.
 Her passion is providing support to the kiddos and families of Adapt and making a positive impact in their lives.

 Senior Behavior Therapist, B.A.
 Psychology